 Aromatase (aka estrogen synthase) is the enzyme that catalyzes androgens into estrogens.
 While a certain amount of this is good, normal, and necessary, just remember that either of the two factors above (inflammation or insulin resistance, not to mention obesity) automatically upregulates aromatase activity, causing increased levels of estrogen in males, which actually restarts the cycle since abnormal ratios of sex hormones are themselves inflammatory.

-It's a big part of why I recently wrote the crazy-interesting article about SUGAR'S ABILITY TO TURN MEN INTO WOMEN AND WOMEN INTO MEN.
-Men who are over-aromatizing are going to have characteristics typically thought of as female --- excess fat on hips / butt, over-emotional, hot flashes or sweating for no good reason, moobs (man boobs), etc. Just be aware that there are a myriad of other characteristics of the Andropause, many of them easy to confuse with other problems.
+It’s a big part of why I recently wrote the crazy-interesting article about SUGAR’S ABILITY TO TURN MEN INTO WOMEN AND WOMEN INTO MEN.
+Men who are over-aromatizing are going to have characteristics typically thought of as female — excess fat on hips / butt, over-emotional, hot flashes or sweating for no good reason, moobs (man boobs), etc (all of which can be present without being in andropause).
+Just be aware that there are a myriad of other characteristics of the Andropause, many of them easy to confuse with other problems.

 - ANDROPAUSE IS LINKED TO ANEMIA: We know that women get anemia due to the amount of monthly bleeding they do over their lifetimes, and that said anemia can be a deal-breaker as far as solving chronic health issues is concerned (HERE).
 What many don’t realize is that hormonal issues (in this case Andropause) are sometimes associated with anemia in males as well.
 A Dutch journal that I will not even attempt to pronounce, let alone spell, published a study in 2012 called Unexplained Anemia in Men: Be Aware of Hypogonadism.
 The authors concluded that, “Testosterone exerts anabolic effects in multiple organ systems; in bone marrow it potentiates the stimulatory effect of erythropoietin on erythropoiesis.
 Primary hypogonadism frequently occurs in elderly patients, while secondary hypogonadism is frequently seen in middle-aged men with type 2 diabetes mellitus and obesity.”
 In other words, as your male hormones slide south, it not only affects your sex life, it affects your organ systems as well.